CONTINUOUSLY POETRY a bilingual collaboration by Osaki HANIYA and Yuri Kageyama with Toshiyuki “Turner” Tanahashi on bass

 Having two nationalities, two cultures and languages may seem a bit confusing, but it merely opens up more choices for you.
 You don’t have to close the doors of opportunity too hastily.
 You have plenty of time.
 Be strong and believe in yourself, although it is OK to be weak, and you are not alone.
 Many people, including your teachers and friends who care about you, are there to help you.

 I hope you do your best in your studies and try to grow up to be a fine young man.
-The world is a beautiful face, but it is filled with many problems and needs young people like you to care and at least give it a good try to bring about a change for the better.
+The world is a beautiful place, but it is filled with many problems and needs young people like you to care and at least give it a good try to bring about a change for the better.

 I thank God every day for making you part of my life.
 I thank God for keeping you safe.